-If you are a trans-identified student and want to have a name other than your legal name appear on your Cougar Card ID, please contact Lorraine Schroeder, director of the LGBT Resource Center.
+If you are a trans-identified student and want to have a name other than your legal name appear on your Cougar Card ID, please contact Lorraine Schroeder, director of the LGBTQ Resource Center.

 Voice Feminization or Masculinization, Speech and Language Clinic

 Voice Evaluation and Intervention Programs are available for transgender individuals who are interested in working on voice feminization or masculinization.